DarthMike/darthmike.github.io/source/_posts/2017-06-16-fixing-autocompletion-on-mixed-objective-c-and-swift-projects.markdown

 `#import "MyClass.h"`

 Code will compile fine but your code completion in Swift side might break because the indexer fails when encountering this file.
 I'm still unsure if it's because of importing the file somewhere else differently or if it's just a bug in the indexer.
-Anyway, the way to work around it to fix it (Apple is supposedly aware of this) is to import with the framework or library style, including the path:
+Anyway, the way to work around it (Apple is supposedly aware of this) is to import with the framework or library style, including the path:

 `#import "path-to-library/MyClass.h"`